 Only Geometry points can be deleted

-Select network objects according to various criteria.
+This mode selects objects according to various criteria.
 Selected objects can be moved or deleted together.
-It is also possible to set attributes for all selected junctions (or all edges) at the same time by clicking one of the selected objects afters switching to inspect mode.
+It is also possible to set attributes for all selected objects (i.e. junctions or edges) at the same time by clicking one of the selected objects afters switching to inspect mode.
 This mode also allows to save and load selections to a file and to compute joins and differences of saved selections.

 The left frame shows information about the current selected elements

 Selected elements are painted with a different color

 Methods for selecting#

 - the selection status of objects is toggled by left-clicking.
 When the select edges check-box is unset, lanes, rather than edges will be selected/deselected.

 - by rectangle-selection via shift+leftClick+drag (When the checkbox auto-select junctions is enabled, junctions of selected edges will be selected automatically)

 - by matching object attributes (see below)